OK let’s play a more obscure game: Let’s Write A Robyn Hitchcock Song!

 Names of Small Towns The Pride of the Outsider Motorcycles Trains Childhood Memories Broken Things Drugs A Moment Where You Escaped The Boot On Your Neck And Experienced Real Freedom In A Way Rich Kids Never Will Wrestling Magic the Gathering/D&D Dysfunctional Family Relationships We Never Dealt With Driving Wolves Dogged Optimism Even Though You Know It’ll All Fall Apart Glamorized Alcoholism A-minor Chord Names of Ancient Gods Regionally Specific Trees Lo-Fi Recording Descriptions of How A Girl’s Hair Looks In The Sunset Nostalgia for Things That Went Badly Names of Interstates Not just acoustic guitar- Acoustic AF guitar

-This August, The Cure threw an end-of-Summer celebration at the Rose Bowl grounds.
+This August, The Cure threw an end-of-Summer celebration at the Rose Bowl grounds called the Pasadena Daydream Festival.
+Irony!
 Who hates Summer more than Goths?
 Nobody.

-I love the Cure, I love the Pixies, I was curious enough about Chelsea Wolfe and Mogwai, and I have never EVER seen Throwing Muses and was absolutely GAGGING to.
-Since the ticket was expensive, I steeled myself to going alone, but my friend Johnny Skourtis posted a self-pitying story on Instagram the morning of the show,asking if he should go see the Cure alone, so I had a festival buddy!
+I love the Cure, I love the Pixies, and I have never EVER seen Throwing Muses and was absolutely GAGGING to.
+Since the ticket was expensive, I steeled myself to going alone, but my friend Johnny Skourtis posted a self-pitying story on Instagram the morning of the show asking if he should go see the Cure alone, so I had a festival buddy!

 The Day Of:

 It was hot as shit.
 30,000 goths were sweating and drinking.
 They sold out of Donut Friend brand vegan band-named donuts.
-But everything else was great.
-Throwing Muses, also known as Some Dudes and Kristin Hersh, were tight and formidable and AGGRESSIVE and wonderful.
-The Pixies and their rotating Kim Deal impersonator were good, and The Cure have only gotten better at being the Cure.
+But: everything else was great.
+Throwing Muses, also known as Some Dudes and Kristin Hersh, were tight and AGGRESSIVE and wonderful.
+Pixies and their rotating Kim Deal impersonator were good, and The Cure have only gotten better at being the Cure.
 You want pedals?
-You want layered guitar?
-You want drone?
+Layered guitar?
+Drone?
 You got it, babe.
-The band has gotten mainstream famous 40 years into their career, and Robert is wearing it well, and seems much happier than he was when he was 30.
+The band has gotten famous 40 years into their career, and Robert is wearing it well, and seems much happier than he was when he was 30.